Sanctions compliance policy – AEROAFFAIRES

 • Consequences of non-compliance with this policy.

-• Penalising other persons/entities.
+• Penalize other people/entities.

-• Prohibitions on certain business activities.
+• Prohibition of certain business activities.

-• Prohibition on the transfer of funds to or from a sanctioned country.
+• A ban on the transfer of funds to or from a sanctioned country.

 • Travel bans.